 Effective control over single atom emission might lead to major breakthrough in the field of nanotechnology.
 It is believed that use of hyperbolic metamaterials (HMM) can be helpful.
 COMSOL Multiphysics® was used to model interaction of electric dipole with effective HMM and calculate emission rate of dipole in comparison to that value in the absence of metamaterial.
 Dielectric nanoantennas of ...

 A. Leggieri, F. Di Paolo, D. Passi

-University of Rome "Tor Vergata" - Department of Electronic Engineering, Rome, Italy
+Univeristy of Rome "Tor Vergata" - Department of Electronic Engineering, Rome, Italy

 This paper describes the design and characterization of an 8 slots resonant cavity Magnetron, which undergoes thermal-structural effects due to cathode heating.
 The proposed study involves Thermal Stress, Eigen-frequency and Particle Tracing analysis based on COMSOL Multiphysics®.
 Magnetrons are well known and often utilized High Power Radiofrequency Vacuum Tube oscillators.
 In order to ...